This Month in the History of Astronomy - May

 Christian cathedrals were built along important astronomical

-his work with Hoyle and others on the steady state theory, Gold is
+Besides his work with Fred Hoyle and Hermann Bondi on the steady

-probably most famous now for raising the alarming possibility in
+most famous now for raising the alarming possibility that the first

-the 1960's that the first lunar lander might sink into a deep,
+lunar lander might sink into a deep, quicksand-like layer of fine

 - May 25, 1865 - Pieter Zeeman, Dutch physicist who discovered